 Once the initial detox phase is complete, additional treatment is recommended in an inpatient or outpatient rehab center to address any underlying causes that could have led to developing an addiction in the first place.
 This could involve individual counseling, group therapy, or support group meetings.

 Inpatient options are great for you if you can leave home for a period to solely focus on overcoming your addiction without outside distractions.
 For some people, taking 30, 60, or 90 days to commit to inpatient treatment is exactly what they need to address the addiction and other issues that may be going on in their lives.
-To get away from home or toxic relationships can do wonders when it comes to fully recovering from addiction.
+Getting away from home or toxic relationships can do wonders when it comes to fully recover from addiction.

 Outpatient treatment is another option if you want to end your Seconal addiction.
 In this type of treatment, you’ll live at home and attend scheduled sessions throughout the week to work on addiction recovery.
 You and a qualified professional will determine how many sessions you will attend each week.
 For one person, it might be one session per day.
 For another, it might be four or five sessions per week.
 The frequency of sessions will be decreased over time as you make progress in your recovery.